-- 14.1 If a pupil is NOT in immediate danger or at risk of suffering harm but is in need of additional support from one or more agencies, the DSL will make a referral to children's social services in the Local Authority in which the child lives. - 14.2 If the initial referral is made by telephone, the DSL should confirm the referral in writing.
+- 14.1 If the initial referral is made by telephone, the DSL should confirm the referral in writing.
 Confirmation of the referral and details of the decision on what action will be taken should be received from the Local Authority within one working day.
-If this is not received, the DSL should contact children's social services again. - 14.3 If the DSL or DDSL is not sure whether a referral should be made, they will consult with children's social services on a no-names basis.
-However, if at any stage sufficient concern exists that a pupil may be at risk of harm or in immediate danger, a referral to children's social services and/or the police will be made immediately. - 14.4 If the referral is made by a member of staff other than a member of the DSL team, the DSL should be informed as soon as possible that a referral has been made. - 14.5 The School is not required to obtain parental consent prior to a referral being made to statutory agencies. - 14.6 If, after a referral, the pupil's situation does not appear to be improving, the DSL should contact children's social services again to follow the matter up and ensure that their concerns are addressed and the pupil's situation improves. - 14.7 Where relevant, the School will co-operate with the Channel panel and the police in providing any relevant information so that each can effectively carry out its functions to determine whether an individual is vulnerable to being drawn into terrorism.
-The School will respond to requests for information from the police promptly and in any event within five to ten working days. - 14.8 Where a child and family would benefit from coordinated support from one or more agencies (for example: education, health, housing, police) there should an inter-agency early help assessment and procedures will be put in place by children's services to arrange this.
-The School will coordinate with the local agencies involved.
+If this is not received, the DSL should contact children's social services again. - 14.2 If the DSL or DDSL is not sure whether a referral should be made, they will consult with children's social services on a no-names basis.
+However, if at any stage sufficient concern exists that a pupil may be at risk of harm or in immediate danger, a referral to children's social services and/or the police will be made immediately. - 14.3 If the referral is made by a member of staff other than a member of the DSL team, the DSL should be informed as soon as possible that a referral has been made. - 14.4 The School is not required to obtain parental consent prior to a referral being made to statutory agencies.

+- 14.5 Practitioners may share information without consent where there is good reason to do so and that the sharing of information will enhance the safeguarding of a child in a timely manner.
+It would be legitimate to share information without consent where: it is not possible to gain consent, it cannot be reasonably expected that a practitioner gains consent and, if to gain consent would put a child at risk. - 14.6 If, after a referral, the pupil's situation does not appear to be improving, the DSL should contact children's social services again to follow the matter up and ensure that their concerns are addressed and the pupil's situation improves. - 14.7 Where relevant, the School will co-operate with the Channel panel and the police in providing any relevant information so that each can effectively carry out its functions to determine whether an individual is vulnerable to being drawn into terrorism.
+The School will respond to requests for information from the police promptly and in any event within five to ten working days. - 14.8 If a report is determined to be unsubstantiated, unfounded, false or malicious, the DSL will consider whether the child and/or the person who has made the allegation is in need of help or may have been abused by someone else and this is a cry for help.
+In such circumstances, a referral to children's social care may be appropriate.
+If a report is shown to be deliberately invented or malicious, the School will consider whether any disciplinary action is appropriate against the individual who made it.

-15 Informing parents
+Informing parents